SahilAggarwal2004/react-text-to-speech/README.md

 # react-text-to-speech

-An easy-to-use React.js component for the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API).
+An easy-to-use React.js component that leverages the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API" target="_blank">Web Speech API</a> to convert text to speech.

-It is as easy as to import a React.js component!

 ## Features

 - Text-to-speech
 - Easy to use
 - Highlights words as they are read.
-See highlighting text using [useSpeech Hook](https://rtts.vercel.app/docs/usage/useSpeech#highlight-text) and [Speech Component](https://rtts.vercel.app/docs/usage/speech#highlight-text)
+See highlighting text using <a href="https://rtts.vercel.app/docs/usage/useSpeech#highlight-text" target="_blank">useSpeech Hook</a> and <a href="https://rtts.vercel.app/docs/usage/speech#highlight-text" target="_blank">Speech Component</a>
 - Provides API to handle errors and events.
-See [Handling Errors and Events](https://rtts.vercel.app/docs/usage/useSpeech#handling-errors-and-events)
+See <a href="https://rtts.vercel.app/docs/usage/useSpeech#handling-errors-and-events" target="_blank">Handling Errors and Events</a>
 - Handles multiple speech instances easily.
-See handling using [useSpeech Hook](https://rtts.vercel.app/docs/usage/useSpeech#multiple-instance-usage) and [Speech Component](https://rtts.vercel.app/docs/usage/speech#multiple-instance-usage)
+See handling using <a href="https://rtts.vercel.app/docs/usage/useSpeech#multiple-instance-usage" target="_blank">useSpeech Hook</a> and <a href="https://rtts.vercel.app/docs/usage/speech#multiple-instance-usage" target="_blank">Speech Component</a>
 - Fully Customizable.
-See [useSpeech Hook Usage](https://rtts.vercel.app/docs/usage/useSpeech) and [usage with FaC](https://rtts.vercel.app/docs/usage/speech#full-customization)
+See <a href="https://rtts.vercel.app/docs/usage/useSpeech" target="_blank">useSpeech Hook Usage</a> and <a href="https://rtts.vercel.app/docs/usage/speech#full-customization" target="_blank">usage with FaC</a>
 - Stops speech instance on component unmount.

 ## Installation